top of page

 Marty & d'Abbadie- A company based in French Indochina which developed services to China was La Soc.
 Service Subventionne des Correspondences Fluviales au Tonkin, Haiphong, better known as Marty & d'Abbadie.
 The below image is of the HANOI, built in Sunderland for that owner in 1893.
 The image is taken from a postcard found in the Northeast of the United States about 50 years ago by the late Charles Schell, father of maritime photographer Bill (W. Schell).
 It notates a voyage taken from Haiphong to Hong Kong in 1907.
 An illustrated fleet list is in the PDF at right.

 Norwegian shipping companies were active in the period from 1896 in building ships for charter by local rice millers, merchants and brokers to operate between South China and Southeast Asia.
 They developed their versions of the 'China Coasters' that had originated with British companies and were a leading force in building a succession of ships designed to carry Chinese emigrants/workers as deck passengers.
 One firm, Bruusgaard, Kiøsterud & Co., emerged as a South China-based operator, and such passenger operations continued on until air travel took over around 1970.
-This study is in two parts in the pdf files at right.
+This study is in two parts in the PDF files at right.
 The first is a 19 page textual history and analysis that we have prepared, including a few photographs.
 The second is a detailed and well-illustrated fleet list of all the known the Norwegian passenger ships in this trade.
 Show below is perhaps the most developed of the pre-WWII ships, HAI LEE of 1934, depicted in Norwegian waters on completion and still not fitted with all her lifeboats.
 The photograph is from the collection of H. Larsson-Feddes as presented at sjohistorie.net and we have edited it to show the Bruusgaard, Kiøsterud & Co. company colours.

 A small ship that was active in Southeast Asia for over 30 years was KURIMARAU, later known as the Thai-flag SIRIVANNICH, as shown in the Ian Ewards photograph below taken at Penang in May 1990.
 With a life of sixty-five years, her remarkable story and that of one of her longtime owners is told in Sverre Berg, Thoresen & Co. and the long-lived m.v.
 Kurimarau in the PDF file at right.